Almas-Ali/simple-system-utility/README.md

 ***Developed by Md.
 Almas Ali***

 There are some simple tools are in this project.
-You can find source codes in `src` folder and the windows binary in the `bin` folder. <br><br>
+You can find source codes in `src`. <br><br>

-There is now major 2 utility.
+There is now major 2 utilitys now.

 1. uptime - Which returns system uptime.

 ![UPTIME](https://raw.githubusercontent.com/Almas-Ali/simple-system-utility/master/img/uptime1.png "UPTIME")